 Youth Hunting Program of Florida

 The Youth Hunting Program of Florida is designed to introduce more young people to hunting and conservation by providing safe, educational, mentored youth hunts.
 Thanks to private landowners who graciously open up their property, youth accompanied by a parent or guardian can learn outdoor skills from a mentor during organized hunts.
-The FWC and its partners offer hunts for deer, turkey, hogs, waterfowl, dove, small game and more.
+The FWC and its partners provide hunts for deer, turkey, hogs, waterfowl, dove, small game and more.

 Who can participate in a mentored youth hunt?

-Young men and women between 12 and 17 years old who have passed a Florida hunter safety course and are accompanied by a parent or guardian.
+Young men and women between 12 and 17 years old who have passed a hunter safety course and are accompanied by a parent or guardian.

 What can you learn at the Youth Hunting Program of Florida?